topazproject/topaz/README.rst

     $ /path/to/pypy/src/pypy/translator/goal/translate.py -Ojit targetrupypy.py

-This will compile RuPyPy with a JIT, it'll take 5-10 minutes.
+This will compile Topaz with a JIT, it'll take 5-10 minutes.